opencomputeproject/onie/docs/developers/contributing.rst

 .. _creating_stg_patches:

-Patching ONIE using stgit
+Patching ONIE Using stgit
 -------------------------

-This technical note describes the work flow we use at Cumulus to develop and maintain the patches that comprise the bulk of ONIE.
+This technical note describes the workflow used at Cumulus Networks to develop and maintain the patches that comprise the bulk of ONIE.

 By way of example, patching U-Boot for the Freescale P2020RDB-PCA